 - Integrated OSD – anyone who has worked with MinimOSD knows what a PITA it is to setup, if you like OSD this feature is a must have

 - Integrated VTX – the main benefit of it is the overall weight saving and compactness, some even allows you to change VTX settings directly from your FC

 - Barometer/Mag (compass) – these extra sensors are less important for racers and mini quad

 - RX Support – make sure the FC support the type of radio receiver protocol you plan to use, such as PWM, PPM, SBUS, Spektrum Satellite and so on

-- AIO options – “All in one” flight controller is one single board, but has nearly everything built into it that you need in a quad: FC, ESC, PDB, RX.
-The downside is if something fails it’s likely that you’d have to replace the whole setup
+- AIO options – “All in one” flight controller has everything necessary built into one single board, such as FC, ESC, PDB, RX and so on.
+The downside is if something fails, it’s more likely that you’d have to replace the whole setup

 Flight Controller Choices